AJV304/Thesis/README.md

 In order to reproduce my findings, please take the following steps.

 1. Reproduce the environment
 To make sure you are working with the same version of R and packages, you can reproduce my environment using the `renv` package.
-For this you need: the `renv` package version 1.1.5 and R 4.4.2 or newer with the matching RStudio and Rtools version.
+For this you need: the `renv` package version 1.1.5 and `R` version 4.4.2 with the matching RStudio and Rtools version.
 See `Requirements.md` for more information on the computational environment.
 If those are installed then please:

 - Open the `Thesis.Rproj` project in Rstudio.
 - Install the required packages by running the following command in the R console: